 We believe that it's a detriment to our economy when companies can't focus on the long-term.
 The McKinsey Global Institute found that companies that operate with a long-term mindset have in the aggregate outperformed their industry peers across almost every financial measure that matters since 2001.
 Additionally, companies that managed for the long term added nearly 12,000 more jobs on average than their peers from 2001 to 2015.

-LTSE Listings aims to reinvent the public company experience through innovative listing standards that are focused on novel approaches to disclosure practices, shareholder voting, executive compensation, and board and stakeholder policies.
+LTSE aims to reinvent the public company experience through innovative listing standards that are focused on novel approaches to disclosure practices, shareholder voting, executive compensation, and board and stakeholder policies.

 LTSE believes that long-term shareholders should have a greater role in a company's corporate governance than short-term shareholders.
-Companies listed on LTSE Listings will provide all shareholders with the ability, at the shareholders' option, to accrue additional voting power over time up to 10x over 10 years, accruing on a monthly basis.
+Companies listed on LTSE will provide all shareholders with the ability, at the shareholders' option, to accrue additional voting power over time up to 10x over 10 years, accruing on a monthly basis.

-LTSE Listings strives to shift investors' focus from evaluating companies' progress from quarterly results to long-term growth strategy and progress, and to give investors additional relevant information for evaluating long-term success.
+LTSE strives to shift investors' focus from evaluating companies' progress from quarterly results to long-term growth strategy and progress, and to give investors additional relevant information for evaluating long-term success.
 In addition to standard disclosures already required by the SEC and other exchanges, new company disclosures will include:

 Yes, companies listed on LTSE are still required to comply with all GAAP requirements.

 Yes, companies have the option to list only on LTSE, or to dual list on LTSE and another U.S. exchange.